Indian investors are spoiled these days with the range of choices when it comes to investing.

 3. Long-Term Tenure: Tax-free bonds are suitable for investors with a long investment horizon as their tenure ranges from 10 to 20 years or more.

-For example: Power Finance Corporation Tax-Free bond was first issued on 15th October 2011.
-The tenure of the bond is 15 years and it will mature on 15th October 2026.
+For example, the Power Finance Corporation Tax-Free bond was first issued on 15 October 2011.
+The tenure of the bond is 15 years, and it will mature on 15 October 2026.
 So, if you are a long-term investor, then tax-free bonds generate superior tax-adjusted returns compared to bank FDs and ordinary bonds.

 4. Zero Default Risk: Tax-free bonds are issued by public sector undertakings.
-Hence tax-free bonds are extremely safe and carry zero default risk unlike other bonds.
-So, investors get the comfort of staying invested for the long-term as their principal and interest repayment is assured.
+Hence, tax-free bonds are extremely safe and carry zero default risk, unlike other bonds.
+So, investors get the comfort of staying invested for the long term as their principal and interest repayment is assured.
+Learn about debentures, its features, and advantages at Share India.

 - Short-term capital gain is calculated at the slab rate depending on an individual’s income.
-Whereas, long-term capital gain is taxed at 10% without indexation or 20% with indexation, plus surcharge.
+Whereas a long-term capital gain is taxed at 10% without indexation or 20% with indexation, plus a surcharge.